ChrstphrHll/npc_gen/students/Tezani Morthil.md

   int: 15
   str: 10
   wis: 6
-track: Assault
-trait: I'm haunted by memories of war.
-I can't get the images of violence out of my mind.
-trait1: Deceptive
-trait2: Extreme
 year: 2
+guild: Elkenval
+partyID: 34
 ---
 # Tezani Morthil
 ---
 ### Description
 - 2nd year Elf Wizard in Elkenval
-- straight auburn hair that's put up in a large bun, Pale Brown eyes, and Light Tan skin
+- straight auburn hair that's put up in a large bun, Brown eyes, and Light Tan skin
 - Is Deceptive and Extreme, and has Generosity as their ideal

 ### Organizations